ortfo/db/README.md

   validate <database>
     Make sure that everything is OK in the database:
-    Each one of these checks are configurable and deactivable in .portfoliodb.yml:validate.checks, the step name is the one in [square brackets] at the beginning of these lines.
+    Each one of these checks are configurable and deactivable in ortfodb.yaml:validate.checks, the step name is the one in [square brackets] at the beginning of these lines.
-    1. [schema compliance] validate compliance to schema for .portfoliodb.yml and .portfoliodb-metadata.yml
+    1. [schema compliance] validate compliance to schema for ortfodb.yaml
     2. [work folder names] check work folder names for url-unsafe characters or case-insensitively non-unique folder names
     3. for each work directory:
-        a. [yaml header] check YAML header for unknown keys using .portfoliodb-metadata.yml
+        a. [yaml header] check YAML header for unknown keys
         b. [title presence] check presence of work title
         c. [title uniqueness] check uniqueness (case-insensitive) of work title
         d. [tags presence] check if at least one tag is present
-        e. [tags knowledge] check absence of unknown tags (using .portfoliodb-metadata.yml)
+        e. [tags knowledge] check absence of unknown tags
         f. [working media files] check all local paths for links (audio/video files, image files, other files)
         g. [working urls] check that no http url gives errors

 Scattered mode:
-  With this mode activated, when building, portfoliodb will go through each folder (non-recursively) of <from-directory>, and, if it finds a .portfoliodb file in the folder, consider the files in that .portfoliodb folder.
+  With this mode activated, when building, portfoliodb will go through each folder (non-recursively) of <from-directory>, and, if it finds a .ortfo file in the folder, consider the files in that .ortfo folder.

   Consider the following directory tree: